Underground is a 1995 Serbian historical comedy/drama co-written and directed by Emir Kusturica.

 - Catchphrase: The band leader saying something is a "catastrophe."

-- Chekhov's Skill: Blacky reveals that he is impervious to electric shocks because he is an electrician.
-When Nazis try to torture him with electroshock therapy equipment, they get a rude surprise.
+- Chekhov's Skill: An electrician by trade, Blacky reveals that he is impervious to electric shocks when he sticks live wires into his mouth while fixing his home's ceiling fan.
+Later, Nazis try to torture him with electroshock therapy equipment and get a rude surprise.

 - End of an Age: The dissolution of Yugoslavia after Tito's death is portrayed as a tragedy.